laitoku/tea-recommender/README.md

 # Tea Recommender

 ## Description
-This website asks a series of questions to determine what kind of tea a person might like.
+This web app asks a series of questions to determine what kind of tea a person might like.